-- Dryer tube carries air blown from the dryer fans to the printed output. - 16 Ink reservoir tray (two places) holds ink reservoir boxes. - Takeup gearbox powers the takeup spool to automatically take up printed output. - VideoNet port connects printer to print server. - Power inlets connects printer and the dryer's heater to electrical power. - 20 Standby power switch places printer in standby mode (to disconnect from power, disconnect power cord). - 21 Media advance switch enables user to manually advance media during loading. - 22 Printhead carriage lock lever (two places) -locks and unlocks the printhead assembly, for tilting it to the upright position and returning it to the printing position. - Printhead cover (three places) secures the printheads to the carriage. - 24 Printhead cover latch (three places) -locks the printhead cover in place. - 25 Printhead (replaceable, up to twelve places) delivers ink to the media. - Digital image sensor detects the location of printed pixels for precise alignment of the printheads. - 27 Photodiode enables the creation of color transforms without an external spectrophotometer (requires print server support), and the linearization of existing transforms.
+- Dryer carries air blown from the dryer fans to the printed output. - 16 Ink reservoir tray (two places) holds ink reservoir boxes. - Takeup gearbox powers the takeup spool to automatically take up printed output. - VideoNet port connects printer to print server. - Standby power switch places printer in standby mode (to disconnect from power, disconnect power cord). - 20 Power inlet connects the printer to electrical power. - 21 Media advance switch enables user to advance media manually during loading. - 22 Printhead carriage lock lever (two places) locks and unlocks the printhead assembly, for tilting it to the upright position and returning it to the printing position. - Printhead cover (three places) secures the printheads to the carriage. - Printhead cover latch (three places) -locks the printhead cover in place. - 25 Printhead (replaceable, up to twelve places) delivers ink to the media. - Digital image sensor detects the location of printed pixels for precise alignment of the printheads, enables the automatic replacement of poorly-printing ink jets with substitute jets. - Photodiode enables the creation of color transforms without an external spectrophotometer (requires print server support), and the linearization of existing transforms.